Jimmy Smagula: Career

 In 2010, Smagula joined the Broadway company of Billy Elliot, where he performed the principal role of George over 50 times.
 He also appeared in the film Step Up 3D in 2010.

 From 2011 to 2016, Smagula appeared in television shows including Hot in Cleveland, Grey's Anatomy, Jessie, Betty White's Off Their Rockers, Parks and Recreation, Sam and Cat, Brooklyn Nine-Nine, Rizzoli and Isles, Community, and Bones.

 In 2017, Smagula played John Woodburn in the film Rebel in the Rye, written and directed by Danny Strong and starring Kevin Spacey and Nicholas Hoult.

 From 2019 to 2020, Smagula played Monsieur Thénardier in the national tour of Les Misérables.

-In 2022, he played Harry the Horse in Guys and Dolls at the The Eisenhower Theater.
+In 2022, he played Harry the Horse in Guys and Dolls at The Eisenhower Theater.

 In 2023, he played the dual role of Mr./Billy Webster in Stephen Sondheim and James Lapine's Sunday in the Park with George at the Pasadena Playhouse.
+He also played Sir Bedevere in the Kennedy Center production of Spamalot and reprised the role in the Broadway revival at the St. James Theatre.